SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Generic types let the code that calls a function pick the type for that function's parameters and return value in a way that's abstracted away from the function implementation.
-For example, the functions in the code below return a type that depends on their caller:
+For example, the function in the code below returns a type that depends on its caller:

 ::

     func max<T>(_ x: T, _ y: T) -> T where T: Comparable { ... }

 ..
 From https://developer.apple.com/documentation/swift/1538951-max
+   Not test code because it won't actually compile and there's nothing to meaningfully test.

 The code that calls ``max(_:_:)`` chooses the values for ``x`` and ``y``, and the type of those values determines the concrete type of ``T``.